Get your Glow on!

 Winston Churchill is well known for his quote “We are all worms.
 But I do believe I am a glow worm.”

-Churchill was certainly a glow worm, who understood that his emotion contagion could inspire an entire nation in the face of adversity.
+Churchill was certainly a glow worm, who understood that his “emotion contagion” could inspire an entire nation in the face of adversity.
 Churchill through his speeches exuded confidence, strength of character and courage that his people needed in order to save their nation, and well life as we currently know it.

-John Maxwell says “ Everything rises and falls on Leadership.”
-The first person you lead is yourself.
-So you have a responsibility to do the work to get your glow on.
-That means growing daily, being a life long learner, and spreading positive vibes to those around you and ultimately being a responsible custodian of your emotions and behaviours and its impact on others.
+The first person you lead is yourself and you have a responsibility to do the work to get your glow on.
+That means growing daily, being a life long learner, and spreading positive vibes to those around you.
+Ultimately being a responsible custodian of your emotions and behaviours and understanding its impact on others.

-If yes — we need more of you in the world.
+• Are you a glow worm spreading hope and inspiration?
+If yes, we need more of you in the world.
 If not!
-It’s never too late to change your perspective
+It’s never too late to get your glow on!

-If not - find me on social media - you will at least have one glow worm friend.. and I am sure we will find a whole lot of glow worms together ☺️
+• Are you surrounded by at least five other other glow worms?
+If yes - yay for you!
+If not, I will be your friend, and at least you will have one glow worm friend.. and I am sure we will find a whole lot of glow worms together ☺️

-Finally all I have to say is ….. “ In a world full of worms….
-BE A GLOW WORM”
+Finally…..
+“In a world full of worms….
+BE A GLOW WORM

 Previous